-An analysis of MCFD's ignitions for the years (2014-2024) indicates that MCFD experiences on average approximately 36 structure fires per year.
-The 10 years of wildfire fire statistics shows MCFD responds to an average of approximately 50 vegetation fires per year.
-Of the vegetation fires, prevalent identifiable causes include tree branches contacting power lines (or someother power line associated failure) and fires caused by mechanical equipment (hot work, cutting, and agricultural equipment).
-A majority of these fires have been classified as undetermined/unknown due to the absence of identifiable ignition mechanisms.
+An analysis of MCFD's ignitions for the years (2015-2025) indicates that MCFD experiences on average approximately 33 structure fires per year.
+The 10 years of wildfire fire statistics show MCFD responds to an average of approximately 55 vegetation fires per year.
+Of the vegetation fires, prevalent identifiable causes include tree branches contacting power lines (or some other power line associated failure) and fires caused by mechanical equipment (hot work, cutting, and agricultural equipment).
+Many of these fires have been classified as undetermined/unknown due to the absence of identifiable ignition mechanisms